VitalyVorobyev/chess-rs/README.md

 ## Highlights
 - Canonical 16-sample rings (r=5 default, r=10 for heavy blur).
 - Dense response computation plus NMS, minimum-cluster filtering, and 5x5 center-of-mass refinement.
-- Optional `rayon` parallelism and portable SIMD acceleration on the dense response path and pyramid downsampling.
+- Optional `rayon` parallelism and portable SIMD acceleration on the dense response path; pyramid downsampling can also use these when `par_pyramid` is enabled.
 - Three crates:
 - `chess-corners-core`: lean core (std optional) meant to stay SIMD/parallel-friendly.
 - `chess-corners`: ergonomic facade (optionally with `image`/`multiscale` features).
 Internally uses a minimal u8 image buffer for pyramids; `image` is only pulled in when the feature is enabled.